Rock-Village.com

 In November 2010, we took a week vacation to Downeast Maine.
 This is the section of coast between Ellsworth and the Canadian border.

 The weather to start was not the most cooperative.
-No sun all day Sunday (11/8/2010), not even a stray ray of sunshine!
+No sun all day Sunday (11/7/2010), not even a stray ray of sunshine!
 So we had to make the best of it.
-This is our room when we arrived on Saturday evening at Pleasant Bay Bed and Breakfast and Llama Farm. .
+This is our room when we arrived on Saturday evening at Pleasant Bay Bed and Breakfast and Llama Farm.

 We had a wonderful breakfast Sunday morning.
 Started with a plate of fresh fruit: grapes, kiwi, tangerine, banana, and apple.
 Our B&B hostess made pumpkin muffins, and blueberry stuffed French toast (she cut a thick slice of bread, and sliced it into the middle and stuffed it with blueberries.
-Said that is how she got her kids to eat their breakfast).
+She said that is how she got her kids to eat their breakfast).
 Plenty of coffee, tea and blueberry pomegranate juice.
 We were stuffed as you can guess.

 I like this shot I took of a large bale of hay, unlikely to be used because she no longer raises red tail deer; just llamas now.